termux-pacman/glibc-packages/README.md

 # Glibc packages for termux
 This repository stores and compiles packages based on the glibc library for termux.
-**Note:** the repositories are currently under development, so requests to add new packages will not be accepted.
+**Note:** so far, only the `gpkg-dev` repository has been fully developed.
+The request to add new packages will only be available when the `gpkg` repository is fully developed.

 ### Repositories and their description:
- - `gpkg-dev` are builds that are configured to compile on a linux distribution (or on proot-distro).
+ - `gpkg-dev` is a repository that provides glibc packages for testing or for compiling final glibc packages - [more](https://github.com/termux-pacman/glibc-packages/wiki/About-repositories#description) (**note:** when installing packages, you need to use proot - [more](https://github.com/termux-pacman/glibc-packages/wiki/About-repositories#usage-in-termux)).
- - `gpkg` are builds that are configured to compile on termux.
+ - `gpkg` is a repository that provides the final version of glibc packages for full use - [more](https://github.com/termux-pacman/glibc-packages/wiki/About-repositories#description-1).

 ### Code for connecting repository:
 gpkg-dev: